 Refreshments Tea & coffee is provided throughout the day, with home baking.
 Please bring your own packed lunch.

 What you need to bring All materials and equipment will be provided (box frame NOT included), but you may wish to bring your own 8" embroidery hoop if you have one.
 A seat frame is best, but not essential.
 Please note that if you use your own hoop, both parts should be bound with white cotton fabric (e.g. bias binding).
-Alternatively, you may borrow a standard hoop for the day if ordered in advance.
+Alternatively, you may borrow a bound standard hoop for the day if ordered in advance.
 Standard hoops and seat frames are normally also available to purchase, but will not be bound.
 White bias binding will be available for purchase if required.

 Cost £49 per person including all materials (box frame not included).

 About the Workshop The honeycombe & bee design is pre-printed onto the Aida fabric for you.
 You will learn to work the geometric patterns, commonly known as 'diapers', without having to count threads!
 You will also learn the basic techniques of blackwork shading.
 There is some flexibility about which diaper patterns you may use, and complete beginners may wish to stick to the larger designs.
 More advanced stitchers may even wish to use their own designs!